ispanja/STM32F49I-Disco_group-project/README.md

 # STM32F49I-Disco_group-project
 Project on stm32 implementing the ball game.
 Demonstrates all possibilities and features on Cortex M architecture.
+My responsibility was implementing pwm, systick timer, external interrupts and Watch Dog.